feltus/normal_tumor_transcriptome_transition_lab/README.md

 ```

 # Training the GEMDiff model
-Once you have preprocessed GEMs, can install and run [GEMDiff (https://github.com/xai990/GEMDiff)].
+Once you have preprocessed GEMs, can install and run [GEMDiff](https://github.com/xai990/GEMDiff).
 You will need train and test GEMS, a gene list, and a config file.
 Make sure to put all these datasets into a directory path that will be visible to GEMDiff.

 Here is an example of a config file:
 ```